-The Colleen Cavin Fellowship and Internship Program
+The Colleen Cavin Fellowship and the Patty Grass Internship Program

 FOBA has an ongoing commitment to support a diverse range of book artists and to enhance the depth, breadth, and quality of the book arts.